Bobby Edner

 Robert Charles Edner (born October 5, 1988) is an American actor, singer, and dancer.
 He was a member of the boy band called Varsity Fan Club.

 Early life

-Edner was born in Downey, California to Robert and Cindy (née Halverson) Edner.
+Edner was born Robert Charles Edner to Cindy (née Halverson) and Robert Edner in Los Angeles County, California.
 He is the older brother of Ashley Edner (b.
 1990), who is also an actress.

 Career

 Edner's first credit was in 1997, as "Chip" in a straight-to-video Mary-Kate and Ashley Olsen release.
 After bit parts on various television shows, he made his first film appearance in 1999's The Muse, in the role of "Boy at Sarah's House".
-His role in the film Spy Kids 3-D: Game Over earned him the nickname "Spy Kid" from fellow Varsity Fanclub members.
+His role in the film 2003 Spy Kids 3-D: Game Over as Francis, a beta tester earned him the nickname "Spy Kid" from fellow Varsity Fanclub members.
 Edner has also made numerous guest appearances on television shows, including Charmed, Judging Amy, 7th Heaven, and Veronica Mars.
 Edner's acting work has been sporadic since the early 2000s, with gaps of several years between acting credits; his most recent role was in the 2015 film Dutch Hollow.